neurord/ephys_anal/README.rst

 b. outputDir: name of directory to write output files
 c. filenameending: text string appended to name of experiment which specifies wildcard pattern filenames: pattern=FileDir+"W"+args.experiment+filenameending

+This program was used in Hawes et al. J Physiology 2017 for analysis of data.

 **4. GrpAvgPopSpike.py**
 ------------------------
 Analyzes groups of experiments - the output of PopSpikeAnal.py.